kavyakapoor200/voice-rag-assistant/README.md

 # 🎙️ Voice-based RAG Assistant

-A voice-enabled Retrieval-Augmented Generation (RAG) application that answers user queries **strictly from uploaded audio content**, ensuring accurate, hallucination-free responses using LLMs.
+A production-style Voice RAG system that answers questions strictly from uploaded audio using LLMs, ensuring hallucination-free responses.

 ---